 - Hammonasset Beach State Park saw an increase from 2.22 million day-use visitors in 2019 to 2.67 million in 2020 (through mid-October) -- an increase of over 20%!

 People are enjoying State Parks at record numbers, but this is also putting a strain on the State Parks system.
-For example, calls for service from Environmental Conservation Officers in State Parks is up from 3,328 calls in 2019 to 10,184 year-over-year -- a 225% increase.
+For example, calls for service from Environmental Conservation Officers in State Parks is up from 3,328 calls in 2019 to 10,184 in 2020 -- a 225% increase.

 For just $5/year paid on your vehicle registration at the DMV, everyone has access to State Parks, and Parks now have almost $20 million dedicated to maintain these special places for you.